-To be admitted as a student, an applicant must be at least 16 years old, have either a high school diploma or G.E.D. or the student's ability to benefit training is determined by an entrance examination (Wonderlic Test) if previously enrolled by means of ATB testing.
-According to the Federal Government the ATB testing must have happened prior to July 1, 2011 to be used as an acceptable means of admission.
-Any ATB testing done after that date may NOT be used.
-An acceptable score is required before a student is eligible to receive financial aid.
-An acceptable score is determined by the test manufacturer.
+To be admitted as a student, an applicant must be at least 16 years old, have either a high school diploma or G.E.D.

 Massage Therapy students must be at least 18 years old and have either a high school diploma or G.E.D.

 Potential students with a foreign high school diploma must have an outside agency that is qualified to translate documents into English to confirm the academic equivalence to a U.S. high school diploma.

 Freshman are observed closely for the first 200 hours of training.
 Following this period, a student's progress is reviewed for continuing the course or termination.
 Decision to drop a student from the curriculum is final.